Academic Advisors are Here to Help

 Here is what you can do to get ready:

-- If you are a new to college student, attend new student orientation.
+- If you are a new to college student, attend a new student advisement session.

 - If you are a continuing/returning student and enrolling for next semester bring any documentation from previous advising sessions.